bbauska/UC-Davis-JS-Basics/readme.md

   title="test, alert(distance) = 5"
   alt="test, alert(distance) = 5." />
 </p>
 We have a variable here, get rid of this Is making variable are conversion.
-I've been assigned it the conversion, which is distance times one point 609344 and what that will give us is the actual distance converted.
+I've been assigned it the conversion, which is distance times .609344 and what that will give us is the actual distance converted.
 But it's going to give us a very large number or a number with a lot of numbers after the decimal point potentially.
 And test that you'll see what I mean.
 I put in a five here, I will get 8.04672.
 I don't want all these desperate numbers and they can get even longer than that.
 That's kind of long.
 I just want to three decimals.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 608. roundedconversion = math.round (337) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">